aws-samples/aurora-dsql-samples/python/example_code/psycopg2/README.md

-# How to connect to Amazon Distributed SQL and execute queries using Psycopg2
+# Psycopg2 with Aurora DSQL

-## Overview
+## Table of Contents

-The code examples in this topic show you how to use Psycopg2 with Amazon Distributed SQL.

-## Run the examples
+1. Prerequisites
+2. Setup test running environment
+3. Connect to a cluster
+4. Execute Examples
+   1. SQL CRUD Examples

-### Prerequisites
+## Prerequisites

 * You must have an AWS account, and have your default credentials and AWS Region configured as described in the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
 * [Python 3.8.0 or later](https://www.python.org/) -  You can verify your Python installation with `python3 -V`
 * You must have already provisioned a Aurora DSQL cluster following the [user guide](TBD)

-### Setup test running environment
+## Setup test running environment

 1. Amazon DSQL python SDK is required to run psycopg2 with DSQL.
 Following [DSQL user guide](https://alpha.www.docs.aws.a2z.com/distributed-sql/latest/userguide/accessing-install-sdk.html) for python SDK installation.